 - Nutty Coconut Pumpkin Smoothie — in this recipe you may also substitute pumpkin pie spice for the cinnamon

 If you try this recipe, I’d love to know.
 Leave a comment, rate it, and don’t forget to tag a photo @fountainavenuekitchen on Instagram and Facebook!

 - 1½ teaspoons (½ tablespoon) ground nutmeg (see notes)

 - 1 teaspoon ground allspice

-If possible, freshly grating the nutmeg will provide an extra flavor boost.
-While this recipe is a great way to “clean out” your spice cabinet, fresh spices will yield the most flavor.
+- If possible, freshly grating the nutmeg will provide an extra flavor boost.
+And while this recipe is a great way to “clean out” your spice cabinet, fresh spices will yield the most flavor.